sanni/cartreader/extras/3dprint/README.md

 ![image](https://dl.dropboxusercontent.com/s/p7v2l37f1c130b4/sidewall.png?dl=1)

 #### The rest of the STL files are alternative designs in case you use the battery add-on.

+#### Print settings for Slic3r Prusa Edition
+Select the "0.20mm NORMAL" setting that comes with Slic3r and change the following parameters:
+ensure_vertical_shell_thickness = 0
+fill_density = 5%
+first_layer_height = 0.3
+perimeters = 1
+thin_walls = 1